MikeyBeez/captains-log-voice/README.md

 ```

 ### Step 2: Update the Script Path
-Edit `scripts/captains_log.applescript` and update this line to match your Obsidian vault location:
+The script is pre-configured for the standard Obsidian vault location (`~/Documents/Obsidian/`).
+If your vault is elsewhere, edit `scripts/captains_log.applescript` and update this line:
 ```applescript
 set logFile to (path to home folder as string) & "Documents:Obsidian:Daily Logs:" & dateString & " Captain's Log.md"
 ```